widged/gb-elm-language/en/type/02-function.md

 (source: [elm-for-js](https://github.com/elm-guides/elm-for-js/blob/master/How%20to%20Read%20a%20Type%20Annotation.md))

+---

 ### Everything is a function

-Constants are a special case with no arguments.
+Constants are a special case.
+When a function doesn't take any parameters, we usually say it's a *definition* (or a *name*).
+Because we can't change what names (and functions) mean once we've defined them, the name can be used in place of the value.

 ```elm
 answer = 42